joshwillmoore1/Quantitative_ME_poster/README.md

 # Quantitative_ME_poster
-This is a repository containing additional information for the poster entitled "Quantifying cellular microenvironment in multiplex images"
+This is a repository containing additional information for the poster entitled "Quantifying cellular microenvironment in multiplex images".

+## References
+...